 In the 1950s, the town of Marion created Washburn Park to provide a place for youth and families to gather for sports and recreation.
-Today, the town-owned park still holds on to its community-friendly character.
+Today, the park — owned partly by the town, and partly by the private Charles R. Washburn Memorial Trust — still holds on to its community-friendly character.
 It’s a fitting tribute to the late Charles R. Washburn, a Marion resident who was an active Boy Scout and youth leader.

 Washburn Park bustles with activity, from summer ball games to equestrian events like the annual Marion Horse Show.
-The park is also a popular place for dog walking, even hosting a small dog park where canines can play off leash.
+The park is also a popular place for dog walking.

 In 2003, the Coalition and the Sippican Lands Trust collaborated to add 109 acres of protected land to Washburn Park.
 Venture beyond the well-manicured fields to find gentle trails leading through the pine forest past ponds, wetlands, and cranberry bogs.

 Washburn Park is home to a network of flat, easy trails that vary in length and scenery.
 You can do a short loop through the woods or take a longer jaunt and enjoy the view.
 (Download trail map)